tejastechq/timezonepulse/README.md

 Follow these rules when you write code:
 - Use early returns whenever possible to make the code more readable.
 - Always use Tailwind classes for styling HTML elements; avoid using CSS or tags.
-- Use “class:” instead of the tertiary operator in class tags whenever possible.
+- Use ":" instead of the tertiary operator in class tags whenever possible.
 - Use descriptive variable and function/const names.
-Also, event functions should be named with a “handle” prefix, like “handleClick” for onClick and “handleKeyDown” for onKeyDown.
+Also, event functions should be named with a "handle" prefix, like "handleClick" for onClick and "handleKeyDown" for onKeyDown.
 - Implement accessibility features on elements.
-For example, a tag should have a tabindex=“0”, aria-label, on:click, and on:keydown, and similar attributes.
+For example, a tag should have a tabindex="0", aria-label, on:click, and on:keydown, and similar attributes.
-- Use consts instead of functions, for example, “const toggle = () =>”.
+- Use consts instead of functions, for example, "const toggle = () =>".
 Also, define a type if possible.

 -----------------------------------------------------------------------------------------------